Analysis | The dangerous cycle that keeps conspiracy theories in the news — and Trump’s tweets

 And while Trump has long been clear on why he likes to tweet so much — it’s a way of getting a lot of people to see what he thinks without needing to rely on the media — the punchline is that his tweets have become newsworthy by default.

-For Phillips, the solution might come from asking a different question: Instead of considering whether Trump’s tweets are newsworthy (they are), journalists should think about what kind of coverage they’re doing in response to them.
+For Phillips, the solution might come from asking a different question: Instead of considering whether Trump’s tweets are newsworthy (they are), journalists should think about how they’re covering them.

 “There are still stories that can be told, compelling stories, important stories, that may overlap with what’s he’s talking about, that aren’t playing the game by his rules,” she said.
 “He’s backed us into a corner.
 The answer is to move to a different room.”